Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 Bach has plundered the chorale for motives rather less often in this cantata then elsewhere but the chorus is clearly linked to it.
 The opening motive of both movements consists of three repeated notes followed by an upward leap and a stepwise descent.
 In a microcosmic sense these three shapes within the one phrase encapsulate much of the cantata's message: treading/departing, assertiveness and a subsequent return to the port of welcome.

 Does this read too much into the composer's intentions?
 I do not think so.
 Any intensive study of his music indicates his preoccupations with number, symbol, shape and metaphor.
-The only question which remains is who did Bach intend to recognise these abstruse symbols; God, the congregations or even the students and musicians of future ages?
+The only question which remains is: who did Bach intend to recognise these abstruse symbols; God, the congregations or even the students and musicians of future ages?

-If this central chorus is the extrovert expression of faith and trust in the truth of the Lord, the following alto aria communicates a more introverted and individual conviction-----what I seek from You, shall be bestowed upon me through the pouring of Your rich blessings.
+If the central chorus is the extrovert expression of faith and trust in the truth of the Lord, the following aria communicates a more introverted and individual conviction-----what I seek from You, shall be bestowed upon me through the pouring of Your rich blessings.
 The minor mode, used in four of the six movements, returns.
 The full string band accompanies the voice and an active violin obbligato entwines itself around them all.

 Immediately this aria declares itself to be an indisputable part of the overall conception of the cantata because it brings together a clutch of motives and imagic ideas from previous movements.
 The continuo is again completely constructed of quavers.
-Bach's basses are normally vibrant, lively melodic lines and it is unusual to find three movements in the one cantata in which they are so rhythmically bare.
+Bach's bass lines are normally vibrant, lively melodic lines and it is unusual to find three movements in the one cantata in which they are so rhythmically bare.
 This further supports the contention that a pervading notion of the work is that of stepping, walking or treading.
 Furthermore, the shape of the bass line is formed from a reconstitution of intervals from the first two movements, the falling octave from the tenor aria combined with the three-note motive taken from the strings in the bass aria.
-That idea inverted gives us the first three notes of both the violin and alto melodies.
+That idea, inverted, gives us the first three notes of both the violin and alto melodies.

 Thus the stepwise feeling continues rhythmically with the use of bare quavers and melodically with the versions of motives one of which, as we have seen, is traceable back to C 85.
 This is truly an art that conceals itself, more likely intended for God than for earthly listeners!
-Nevertheless it bespeaks a grasp of detailed compositional control and structural planning which borders upon the awesome.
+Nevertheless, it bespeaks a grasp of detailed compositional control and structural planning which borders upon the awesome.

-But there are still explicit images for the human audience such as the representation of the blessings of the Saviour ‘poured’ upon the trusting Christian.
-This action is represented by the first violin figure first appearing in bar 5.
+But there are still explicit images for the human audience, such as the representation of the blessings of the Saviour ′poured′ upon the trusting Christian.
+This action is represented by the violin figure first appearing in bar 5.
 (Similar representations of images of pouring may be found in C 5 although in that case it is Christ's blood, rather than His blessing which cascades, ever downwards).